Logo

 This course demonstrates how the strategy of the business affect management accounting methods and how cost information can be used in managerial control.
 The topics of the course are essentials of managerial control, activity based costing and activity based management, pricing strategies such as life cycle costing, target costing, throughput accounting and environmental accounting, master budgets and responsibility accounting, standard costing, flexible budgets and variance analysis, customer profitability analysis and sales variances, transfer pricing and essentials of performance measurement and control for both private and public entities.

-ACC 306 Auditing and Assurance (Powered by PwC)
+ACC 306 Auditing and Assurance

 This is an introductory course on auditing and assurance.
 The course covers fundamentals of auditing such as international developments and standards in the area, factors affecting the audit market, potential services those rendered by auditors, stages of audit including accepting the engagement, understanding the entity, risk and materiality assessments, evaluation of internal controls, analytical procedures, substantive testing, selection of evidence, preparation of the audit report and communication.